 She is 19 Today

-Today I am thankful for……my oldest daughter, Bug…She is my 1-5 today.
+Today I am thankful for……my oldest daughter, Bug…She is 19 Today.
 Beautiful, brilliant, precious, nerdy, odd, quirky, love the Lord, faithful, honest, hardworking, funny….there are not enough words in the English language to describe her.
 Oh, how I love her.

 My Goodness…Where Does the Time Fly?